microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Get-EntraBetaContactDirectReport.md

 ```

 ## Description
-the Get-EntraBetaContactDirectReport cmdlet gets the direct reports for a contact.
+The Get-EntraBetaContactDirectReport cmdlet gets the direct reports for a contact.

 ## Examples